szjani/predaddy/src/predaddy/messagehandling/README.md

 ==========

 MessageBus provides a general interface for message handling.
-The basic concept is that message handlers can be registered to the bus which forwards each incoming messages to the appropriate handler.
+The basic concept is that message handlers can be registered to the bus which forwards each incoming message to the appropriate handlers.
 Message handlers can be either objects or closures.

 `SimpleMessageBus` is a basic implementation of the `MessageBus` interface.
 Currently, all other `MessageBus` implementations extend this class.